vhaudiquet/ubuntu-project-docs/docs/contributors/bug-fix/run-package-tests.md

 ```

 Next, you'll need to
-{ref}`set up a PPA and build your package in it <package-building>` as described
+{ref}`set up a PPA and build your package in it <how-to-build-packages-in-a-ppa>`.
-in the "Build binary packages via PPA" section.
 Once it has built binaries for
 the architecture(s) you intend to test:

 ```none